-It is concluded that:
+1. Assumption:

-Only a single SMF is supported for Local Data Switching and N19 via UPF on-board, i.e. both UEs are served by the same SMF.On-board PSA UPF or UL CL/BP selection is performed as following (Same mechanism can be reused to KI#2):
+- Only a single SMF is supported for Local Data Switching and N19 via UPF on-board, i.e. both UEs are served by the same SMF.

+- The UE to UE traffic may be locally routed by UPF on-board to the target UE without traversing back to the satellite gateway on the ground;

+- N19 tunnel may be established between two UPFs on-board different satellites to locally switch UE to UE traffic.

+2. On-board PSA UPF or UL CL/BP/local PSA selection is performed as following (Same mechanism can be reused to KI#2):